IBM/libertymon/README.md

 # libertymon

-Liberty WAR file that periodically writes statistics about the Liberty server to a CSV file (e.g. `logs/libertymon.csv`).
+[OpenLiberty](https://openliberty.io/) or [WebSphere Liberty](https://www.ibm.com/products/cloud-pak-for-applications/liberty) installable WAR application that periodically writes statistics about the Liberty server to a CSV file (e.g. `logs/libertymon.csv`).

 There are [two versions of the WAR](https://github.com/IBM/libertymon/releases/latest) depending on which features you want to enable in Liberty: